 Students who enroll in such institutes or centers usually attend to prepare for language examinations, such as the IELTS or SAT, or to learn basic English.

 These facilities provide a more flexible schedule and smaller class sizes.
-The institute may also ask you to promote or be a communication medium as their Western spokesperson.
+The institute may also ask you to promote it or serve as a communication channel as its Western spokesperson.

 For example, you may be requested to greet parents or conduct a class demonstration for prospective students.

-The class of students could be diverse, seeing a wide range of ages and abilities, from adults to high school students to preschoolers.
+The class may be diverse, spanning a wide range of ages and abilities, from adults to high school students to preschoolers.
 Still, children are likely to make up the majority of the students.

-One-on-one and group lessons are the usual modes of teaching in these centers.
-This depends on student requirements and institute policies or methods.
+One-on-one and group lessons are the standard teaching methods at these centers.
+This depends on students’ requirements and the institute’s policies and procedures.

-The work hours could be longer than at schools or universities.
+Work hours may be longer than at schools or universities.
 It can be extended to 25+ hours per week.

 Working late afternoons, night hours, and weekends is also not unusual.
-There is a greater demand for teachers in training centers at those times.
+There is a greater demand for teachers at training centers during those times.

 Basic Requirements to be an ESL

-For anyone considering becoming an English teacher in China, the most essential condition would be to have a bachelor’s degree, irrespective of the subject.
+For anyone considering becoming an English teacher in China, the most essential requirement is a bachelor’s degree, regardless of the subject.

 It does not have to be an education degree.
 In addition to a bachelor’s degree, the role requires a TEFL certificate, which is a qualification for teaching English.

-It stands for Teaching English as a Foreign Language and is necessary for becoming an ESL, or English as a Second Language, teacher.
+It stands for Teaching English as a Foreign Language and is required to become an ESL (English as a Second Language) teacher.

-Two years of work experience in teaching would also suffice as an alternative to the certificate.
+Two years of teaching experience would also suffice as an alternative to the certificate.
 Unfortunately, because of China’s visa policy, you must also be a native English speaker.

-China’s visa policy only recognizes the UK, Ireland, Australia, New Zealand, South Africa, Canada, and the USA nationals as native English speakers.
+China’s visa policy recognizes only nationals of the UK, Ireland, Australia, New Zealand, South Africa, Canada, and the USA as native English speakers.

-If you have got your degree from an English-speaking country, it could be an exception to the policy.
+If you have earned your degree in an English-speaking country, you may be an exception to the policy.

 If you meet all these requirements, you will be eligible to teach in China after obtaining the Z visa.